 The route of exposure determines the organs affected and the symptoms but may include fever, anorexia, ulcers, swollen lymph nodes, conjunctivitis, and difficulty breathing.
 Disease from flea bites causes the ulcerative form of this disease.

 Caused by an unusual bacteria known as mycoplasma which has no cell wall, there are two species which can infect cats ‘mycoplasma haemofelis and mycoplasma haemominutum’.
 The bacteria attach to the wall of red blood cells.
-The immune system tries to destroy the parasites, but in the process also kills the affected red blood cells which leads to anemia (low red blood cell count).
+The immune system tries to destroy the parasites, but in the process also kills the affected red blood cells which lead to anemia (low red blood cell count).
 Infection is usually via the bite of a flea, although mothers can also pass the infection on to their kittens.

 Symptoms relate to anemia and can include weakness, lethargy, pale gums, weight loss, jaundice, fever, enlarged lymph nodes, and spleen.
 Untreated, FIA can cause death.

 Treatment is antibiotics and blood transfusion for severely anemic cats.

-Caused by the bacteria Bartonella henslae, cat scratch disease (CSD) is a self-limiting infection in cats.
+Cat scratch disease (CSD) is caused by Bartonella henselae bacteria.
 It is transmitted via flea feces which contain the bacteria, which are ingested by the cat during grooming.
 While CSD is of little significance to the cat, it can cause disease in humans.
 In immuno-competent people this may include loss of appetite, fever, aching and headache, however in individuals with a compromised immune system it can cause more serious illness such as inflammation in the retina, encephalitis, conjunctivitis and enlarged liver or spleen.

 Treatment in healthy cats and people is usually not necessary, severe cases of those with compromised immune systems may require antibiotics.